dolphindb/api-java/README.md

 BasicNanoTimestamp bnts = new BasicNanoTimestamp(LocalDateTime.of(2018,11,12,8,1,1,123456789))
 ```

-If the time is stored in a timestamp in a third-party system, the DolphinDB time object can also be instantiated with a timestamp.
+If a temporal variable is stored as timestamp in a third-party system, DolphinDB time object can also be instantiated with a timestamp.
-The Utils class in the Java API provides conversion algorithms for various time types and standard timestamps, such as converting millisecond timestamps to DolphinDB's `BasicTimestamp` objects:
+The Utils class in the Java API provides conversion algorithms for various temporal types and standard timestamps, such as converting millisecond timestamps to DolphinDB's `BasicTimestamp` objects:

 ```
 LocalDateTime dt = Utils.parseTimestamp(1543494854000l);